 A civil traffic infraction is a non-criminal charge that can usually be disposed of by the payment of a civil penalty.
-A court appearance is required when the violation involves serious bodily injury, a fatality, or leaving a child unattended in a motor vehicle.
+A court appearance is required when the violation involves serious bodily injury, fatality, or leaving a child unattended in a motor vehicle.

 Charges include pedestrian violations, bicycle violations, Non-moving violations such as; not wearing your seat belt, not carrying your driver’s license, registration, or insurance card, expired registration less than 6 months, or expired driver’s license less than 4 months, moving violations such as; speeding, running a red light or stop sign, careless driving, child restraint violations, or failing to maintain a single lane, and parking citations.